CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 egs -- line goes through the letters
 ```

-# How to Write and Join the Characters -- Fully Written Level
+# How to Write and Join the Characters -- Fully Written and Ordinary Levels

 This section will, with medium effort, make your writing much smoother.
 It is the last material for the Fully Written level.

+It includes all the Joins and Slurs in the Manual, Supplement, and Teaching, and the most useful of the Compound Characters, Slurs, and Joins from Clarey.
+It also includes some rules from higher levels, for easy reference.
+Book reference is lowest level of writing, and the earliest book to show it at that level.
+If not stated, then the rule first appears in the Manual.

 ## Sizes
 The Manual claims that there are only two sizes.
 This is incorrect.
 Most shapes have only two sizes, but not all small shapes are the same size.
 Most shapes have two widths in the alphabet, but a tiny horizontal tick can be used to make joins easier, and many shapes have "very wide" version.